DEC- 15-20, 22-27, 29-3

-Price Inclusion– A private room, all meals, pottery workshops/ materials and all other activities.
+Price Inclusion– Private room, all meals, pottery workshops/materials and all other activities.

-To book your retreat- Choose your preferred dates, check availability with us on Whatsapp, Instagram or email and pay the booking amount of Rs.
-15000/person.
-After the payment, you will get a booking confirmation and other information on Whatsapp.
-The remaining amount you can pay on arrival.
+How to book- Choose your preferred dates, check availability with us on Whatsapp (+91 9816046575), Instagram (www.instagram.com/dharamkotstudio) or email (Info@Dharamkotstudio.com) and pay the booking amount of Rs.
+15000/person through Gpay/Paytm/bank account.
+After the payment, you will get a booking confirmation and signup form on Whatsapp.
+The remaining amount to be paid on arrival.

 Q – Can someone who has never done Pottery before attend it?